ChrisWhealy/DistributedSystemNotes/Lecture 17.md

 However, systems like Dynamo are configurable in terms of the degree to which availability is prioritised over consistency (Dynamo has a configurable feature called "Quorum consistency")

-One of the things that made the Dynamo paper so influential when it was first published in 2007 was that it countered the prevailing opinion that strong consistency is always what you wanted.
+When it was first published in 2007, one of the things that made the Dynamo paper so influential was that it contradicted the prevailing opinion that strong consistency must be given the highest priority.
 Up until then, the majority of the research effort had assumed that the priority was to improve strong consistency and Byzantine fault tolerance.
+However, Amazon realised if you emphasise strong consistency, you are then forced to minimise the occurrence of network partitions; but in practice, this turns out to be extremely difficult simply because networks fail &mdash; get over it!

+So, basically Amazon said *"Chasing after super high degrees of strong consistency is fool's errand because this also forces us to try to prevent the inevitable (network partitions).
+So, let’s just accept that we'll get better results in the long term if we prioritise availability"* (or words to that effect...)

-Now Amazon comes along and says *"Not only do we not care about Byzantine Fault tolerance, we don't even care about strong consistency"*, people began to sit up and take notice.
+As soon as a highly successful online retailer said *"Not only do we not care about Byzantine Fault tolerance, we don't even care about strong consistency"*, people began to sit up and take notice.
 This shift of priority became very influential for systems that came later because up until then, many companies had been over-engineering their approach to achieve high degrees of strong consistency.

-A consequence of emphasising strong consistency is that you are forced to minimise network partitions; but this turns out to be extremely difficult simply because networks fail (get over it!).
-So, Amazon realised this and basically said *"Chasing after super high degrees of consistency is fool's errand because this forces us to try to prevent the inevitable (network partitions).
-So, let’s just accept that we'll get better results in the long term if we prioritise availability"* (or words to that effect...)